symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 a method meant to be extended by you when you start adding bundles to your application.

-You are, of course, free to create your own, alternative or additional ``AppKernel`` variants.
+You are free to create your own, alternative or additional ``AppKernel`` variants.
 All you need is to adapt your (or add a new) front controller to make use of the new kernel.

 .. note::